 MTR, also relevant to methylation is slowed by lead, cadmium, and aluminium, inhibiting the cycling of B12 and therefore homocysteine.

 Arsenic, found in apples, chicken, rice and many other foods slow down our body’s ability to produce ATP and therefore promotes mitochondrial dysfunction.

-Pon1 is super significant too, as the challenge with glyphosates, barium, mercury, colbalt are all on the rise, slowing this gene down.
+Pon1 is super significant too, as the challenge with glyphosates, barium, mercury, cobalt are all on the rise, slowing this gene down.

-And of course there are cascades … eNos gene is always going to be dirtied by PEMT, MTHFR and a few others.
-Methioine synthase are slowed by a lot of common heavy metals, but then COMT is dirtied and so is MAOA.
+And of course, there are cascades … eNos gene is always going to be dirtied by PEMT, MTHFR, and a few others.
+Methionine synthase is slowed by a lot of common heavy metals, but then COMT is dirtied and so is MAOA.
 GSTM1 is always affected and dirtied when any other gene is struggling.